Bicycle/In-Line Skating/Skateboarding Safety - Identifying High-Risk Situations

 In-line skates:In-line skating has rapidly gained popularity since off-season ice hockey players began practicing with them in the 1980s.
 It is estimated by the National Safety Council that there are 20 million in-line skaters annually (all ages).
 According to the National SAFE KIDS Campaign, in 2003, 27,200 children ages 5 to 14 were treated in emergency rooms for in-line skating injuries.

-In-line skating crashes can occur even if the individual is experienced in the sport.
+In-line skating crashes can occur even if the child is experienced in the sport.
 High-risk situations for in-line skaters include the following:

 - learning to skate